KonstantinSimeonov/fluent-schemer/docs/README.md

     - Running the tests is as simple as running `npm install && npm test`
     - Reports go into the `coverage` folder as html :)

-This will load `./fluent-schemer/index.js`.
-This file exports a factory function that accepts an configurations and returns all the schemas and a function that allows for new schemas to be dynamically added.
-The concrete schemas are defined as mixins that accept a base schema, create a class that extends it and returns the class.
-That way a different base schema can be used, if needed.
+# Extending

-Also, introduction of new schemas is trivial - a new `schemaname-schema.js` needs to be created in the `schema` folder.
-This file should exports a mixin like that:
+Introduction of new schemas is trivial - a new `schemaname-schema.js` needs to be created in the `schema` folder.
+The new script file should exports a mixin like that:

 ```js
 'use strict';